 Now we come to Bryan Madagan.
 The Croydon based private eye is heard at 13.23 on Episode Two.
 One needs to clarify exactly who Ian Hurst is.
 Not as Jukes says, an investigator (Hurst is notorious as a Walter Mitty).
-Hurst claimed to have handled “Stakeknife” (he did not) and is at best a shabby debt collector.
-Living in Bolton, Hurst sells folks details from the electoral list, defaulted on a mortgage and tried to entrap Madagan.
+Hurst claimed to have handled “Stakeknife” (he did not) and is, at best, a shabby debt collector.
+Living in Bolton, Hurst sells folks details from the electoral list, defaulted on a mortgage, then tried to entrap Madagan.
 As can be heard Madagan describes Morgan as a “silly fellow” but Hurst brings in the relationship Rees had with Alex Marunchak.

 What Jukes occluded is that Hurst was paid by Marunchak – and that Hurst links to Jukes sole source on the Morgan murder, disgraced ex Det Con Haslam, a convicted criminal who killed a man whilst drink driving.